binnev/djangorestframework_versioning/README.md

 Work In Progress!

 Todo:
-- Add Versions for the versions of this repo :mind-blown:
 - BUG: Allow multiple transforms per version -.-
 - Version class
   - Admin page for Versions (no editing, but just to view what is included in each version)